Decoupling Geometric Planning and Execution in Scalable Multi-Agent Path Finding: Problem Definition

 \begin{assumption} Fix a priority ordering $\pi=(a_1,\ldots,a_k)$ and assume that agents remain at their goals after arrival.
 For each $i$, let $F_i=\{g_1,\dots,g_{i-1}\}$ and define the residual graph $G_i=(V\setminus F_i,\{(u,v)\in E \mid u,v\notin F_i\})$.
 Then, for each agent $a_i$, its goal $g_i$ is reachable from its start $s_i$ in $G_i$. \end{assumption}

-Under Assumption~\ref{ass:residual_reach}, a feasible sequential execution exists in which agents move one at a time in priority order $\pi$ while all others wait, and then remain parked at their goals.
+Under Assumption~\ref{ass:residual_reach}, multiple sequential executions exist in which agents move one at a time in any priority order $\pi$ while all others wait, and then remain parked at their goals.
 Let $p_i^\star$ be a shortest path from $s_i$ to $g_i$ in $G_i$, and let $\ell_i^\star$ denote its cost.
 This induces a collision-free trajectory set $\mathcal{T}_{\mathrm{seq}}$ with

 and therefore $SOC^\star \le SOC_{\mathrm{seq}}(\pi)$, where $SOC^\star$ is the optimal MAPF cost.